Learning Kotlin: The map delegate

 at sadev.BlogKt.main(blog.kt:27)

-As you can see, the map is not initialising the values ahead of time.
-Rather it is merely being used to look up what value in the map when the properties getter is called.
+As you can see, the map isn’t initializing the values ahead of time.
+Instead, it’s merely used to look up a value in the map when the property’s getter is called.